 The amount of sleep we need varies throughout our lifetimes.
 Children and adolescents need more sleep than adults.
 But as adults, including seniors, we need between 7 and 9 hours of sleep each night.
-What works best for you can depend on many factors, including your waking activity level, diet, and your natural circadian rhythm.
+What works best for you can depend on many factors, including your waking activity level, diet, and natural circadian rhythm.
 Most people can tell when they’re getting enough sleep because they wake refreshed and ready to start a new day.

 - Trouble falling asleep.
 One study of adults over 65 found that 13 percent of men and 36 percent of women take over 30 minutes just to fall asleep.
 If that’s true for you and you’re still getting up at the same time in the morning, that can add up to a lot of lost sleep.